 SSI is also available for disabled children and is evaluated under a different standard than adults.
 Children must have a medically determinable physical or mental impairment or impairments (including emotional or learning problems) which result in marked and severe functional limitations, and the impairment(s) has lasted or can be expected to last for a continuous period of at least 12 months or be expected to result in death.
 Child SSI terminates when the child turns 18.
 The claimant will then have to reapply and be evaluated under the above adult sequential evaluation.

 At the Bishop Law Firm, we are familiar with the types of Social Security Disability benefits and want to help you.
+We represent Social Security Disability clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.
 Call us today!